Linus4/eldritchinstinct/eldritch-instinct-srd.md

 - Telegraph serious danger to players when it is present.
 The more dangerous, the more obvious.

 ### Rolls
 - Is what the players describe and how they leverage the situation sensible?
 Let it happen.
-- Reward clever ideas and creative use of equipment or the environment.
+Reward clever ideas and creative use of equipment or the environment.
-- Only ask for saves in very intense situations when the characters act under pressure.
+- Ask for saves to introduce interesting complications in very intense situations; not to see whether an investigator is able to do something.
 - Consider the margins of success or failure.
 Failure could mean that the situation gets much worse, or that success comes at a cost (time, resources, harm, situational disadvantage).

 ### Motivations